nviennot/mongoid_lazy_migration/README.md

 * The save and update callbacks will not be called when persisting the migration.
 * No validation will be performed during the migration.
-* The migration will not update the `updated_at` field.
+* The migration will not update the updated_at field.

-You can pass a criteria to `Mongoid::LazyMigration.migrate` (used at step 4 of the recipe).
-It allows you to:

-* Update your most important document first (like your active members), and do the rest after.
-* Use many workers on different shards of your database.
-Note that it is safe to try migrating the same document by different workers, but not recommended for performance reasons.

 Workflow
 --------